It’s no secret that Twitter is hugely popular in Japan. In fact, Twitter is Japan’s favorite social network.

 …which comes out to 284 characters, or more than double a regular English tweet.

 It’s no wonder people love Japanese Twitter when you can get such useful and delicious information out of it!

 Of course, language is just the first thing that came to mind when I was thinking about why Japan loves Twitter so much, but it may not be the only reason.

 Since 2011, Twitter has also been an important communication tool during disasters.
 After the earthquake that year, the number of Japanese twitter users increased by 33%.

 Phones and most of the media were not functioning properly right after the earthquake, and many Japanese people found Twitter to be a faster way to keep up with the situation as it developed.

 The account @earthquake_jp tweets the location/time/magnitude of earthquakes when they are observed.
-The account has over a million followers and is one of the 10 most popular twitter accounts in Japanese.
+The account has over 2.5 million followers and is one of the 10 most popular Twitter accounts in Japan..